 Stray dogs fees

 Upon catching a dog, we will usually try to contact the owner if the address or telephone number is known.
 Ownership may be identified by a collar with tag, or by microchip.
-If the owner cannot be contacted or is not at home, the dog will be taken to the council's kennelling facility.
+If the owner cannot be contacted or is not at home, the dog will be taken to the council's kennelling facility and there will be a fee for the dog's release.

-If the dog is returned to its owner within half an hour of collection, or any additional time as deemed appropriate by the Dog Warden Service (before we have taken the dog to the kennels), we will only charge the statutory fee of £25, as long as it’s the first time the dog has strayed.
+If the dog is returned to its owner within half an hour of collection, or any additional time as deemed appropriate by the Dog Warden Service (before we have taken the dog to the kennels), we will only charge the statutory fee, as long as it’s the first time the dog has strayed.

 Please note that an additional charge of £62 if the dog is collected out-of-hours.
 If the captured dog is to be returned to its owner out of hours, the total fee will be £87 which must be paid to our stray dog contractor before the dog can be returned.
 This will be contingent upon the dog being correctly tagged and/or chipped with the owner’s details, who shall then make immediate arrangements to receive the dog.
 There is also an additional charge of £26 if the dog has strayed before.

 If the dog isn’t claimed within seven days, the dog's ownership defaults to the council who may then take steps to rehome the dog.
 If a dog is not reclaimed after seven days it is usually rehomed by a dog rescue centre, but not in the area near to where the dog was originally found.